– symbiotic perspectives in sound, art and nature

 (audiovisual live concert)

-Benny Jaberg, Christoph Brünggel and Pascal Arnold explore the aura of empty factories, orphaned hospitals or abandoned civil protection cellars in their audiovisual live concert »Still und Dunkel« (Silent and Dark).
+The Swiss artists Benny Jaberg, Christoph Brünggel and Pascal Arnold are attracted to abandoned spaces – set apart from the familiar world, far from cozy homes and bustling streets: Places overgrown with moss, fallen ceilings, vestiges left behind by humans, teeming insects and trees growing in buildings.
+Here – where some things and beings have long ceased to exist while new life is reclaiming the void – a self-restored sense of balance between nature and culture might be found.
 Threatened by their superfluity for society, such places have a specific transformative quality.
 Conceived in a precarious, continuous state of change, they are doomed to die, but they remain in a fleeting stagnation for some time.
-They examine the abandoned buildings and their phenomenological appearance on their potential to save time.
+The artists examine the abandoned buildings and their phenomenological appearance on their potential to save time.
 It is their suggestive calm that radiates upon them, causing them to pause to trace the present, to remember the past, or to imagine it, and to paint a future.
-Before each performance, the trio explores and documents a human-made place that has been untouched for some time, creating a distinctive, ever-expanding audiovisual archive of deserted buildings that has been sprawling over the years.
+The trio explores and documents a human-made place that has been untouched for some time.
+These places include a dilapidated psychiatric hospital in Berlin, a condemned Geological Institute in Belgrade or a former waste incineration plant in Rotterdam.
 After working on-site, acoustic field recordings are incorporated into electronic music specially composed for the project, and newly filmed material is combined with material from the archive.
-During each live performance, they create a unique, expansive, unstable and dark room from recordings of various provenance and different buildings.
+They place emphasis on the parallel between the acoustic limitations of the sound – whether electronic sounds or in situ field recordings – and the chosen limitation of black and white.
+During the live performance, the places melt into one utopian space; united in decay, the similarities between the original places outgrow their differences.

 Lilienthalstr.
 32, 10965 Berlin